Submitting a script

 We encourage production enquiries about all works in our catalogue.
 Enquiries are promptly forwarded to the relevant playwright or agent in the first instance.
 The ASC can also negotiate production rights on behalf of playwrights who have authorised it to do so.
 Depending on the licensing arrangements for the particular work, production rights may be negotiated between the ASC and the producer or directly between the producer and the playwright or their agent.

 Royalty payments for script sales and photocopy licences are calculated annually and paid in the first quarter of the following year, if a playwright’s accrued total has reached $15 or more.
-If $15 is not reached in one year, the amount accrues into the next year.
+If $15 is not reached in one year, the amount is carried forward into the next year.

-Playwrights may contact the ASC at any time to request up-to-date information about sales of their work.
+Playwrights may contact the ASC at any time to request information about sales of their work.

 Playwrights receive the following royalties from the ASC;